 The hacker tweeted that Comcast and AOL had nothing to do with breaching the feds’ accounts.
 There are no links between the email account hack and the system hack.
 Both the attacks are different and were carried out separately.

 The same people who obtained the CIA e-mails just breached the FBI servers,

 Once they had the control of the system they leaked personal details of 2400 government employees.
 Softpedia in a post said hackers are claiming to have over 34000 personal details of not only government employees but also from the military personnel.
 The details include full names, job titles, organizations, agencies, email addresses, and phone numbers.

 Though, it’s still unclear on how the hackers had these details via a hack or they purchased from Dark web.

 FBI has already started working on hunting down the hackers and they are very keen on a quick arrest of the group.
 But, the officials from FBI denied commenting on the charges they will put on the group but certainly they would be related to “illegal activities in cyberspace.”

-The group also claims to have the access to the JABS system only FBI and Law enforcement agencies have, when they exploited a flow in the system and breached into it.
+The group also claims to have access to the JABS system only FBI and Law enforcement agencies have, when they exploited a flaw in the system and breached into it.

 The JABS portal led them to the discovery of many other tools used by FBI and law enforcement agencies like Enterprise File Transfer Service, Cyber Shield Alliance, DFS Test, eGuardian Training, IC3, IDEAFX, Intelink, Intelink IM, and Justice Enterprise File Sharing.